Ita97/Real-Estate-Dataset-Milan/README.md

 ## Final Reminder

-Do you need other cities or other difference distances?
+> Do you need other cities or a different distance?
 *Pls, modify the code as you prefer!*

 In *scraping_casa_it.py*, change <city> variable to obtain another dataset in a different italian city, you can also get more pages (*default 8*)